 As a screenwriter, you must know how to format a movie screenplay.
 No matter how great your movie script is, if it isn’t properly formatted, it will be useless as nobody will be able to understand it.
 Writing a screenplay is different than writing a novel or a book.
 You can experiment with formatting in your novel or a book as you are the boss.

-However, in the case of a screenplay, you have to stick with the standard screenplay formatting.
+However, in the case of a screenplay, you have to stick with the standard screenplay format and formatting.
 It is no place to experiment or add new things.
-Your screenplay will be read by several people (e.g. director, producers, etc.), it is essential to follow a standard format that they're used to reading.
+Your screenplay will be read by several people (e.g. directors and producers), so it is essential to follow a standard script format that they’re used to reading.

 Formatting a screenplay isn’t hard if you are using the right screenwriting software such as Squibler that automatically formats your screenplay as you write.
-You'll have to select a screenplay template, ideate, adjust formatting, and your script will be ready.
+You’ll have to select a screenplay format with a template, ideate, and adjust formatting, and your script will be ready.

-It doesn’t make sense to do formatting via software without having a complete understanding of what’s and why’s.
-You must not do it.
-The whole script and everything revolve around the formatting of the screenplay, you can’t ignore it by no means.
+It doesn’t make sense to do formatting via software without having a complete understanding of what’s and why.
+The whole script and everything revolves around the formatting of the screenplay, you can’t ignore it by any means.

-And we will see in the actionable guide below the importance of formatting a screenplay correctly and why you must know its ins and outs.
-But before jumping to the formatting, it is essential to understand the difference between spec and shooting scripts as they have a lot to do with the formatting of the screenplay.
+We will see in the actionable guide below the importance of formatting a screenplay correctly and why you must know its ins and outs.

 How to Format a Screenplay

 If you are working on a film script or a shooting script, you must format it properly.
 This guide shows you how to do it.
 Let’s get started with the simple step-by-step guide on how to format a screenplay.

 Step #1: The Basics